 Torre de Tlatelolco, Modernist office tower in Nonoalco-Tlatelolco, Mexico City, Mexico.

-The tower was built in 1960 and originally served as the headquarters for Mexico's Foreign Ministry.
-Later it transitioned into an educational and cultural institution, becoming part of the university system.
+The building was completed in 1960 and originally served as the headquarters of Mexico's Foreign Ministry.
+Decades later it was converted into an educational and cultural center and handed over to UNAM.

 The community of curious travelers